kova98/Gurko/README.md

 ### Establishing Connection

 On app startup, the Device sends a Subscription request with a Subscriber id.
 The server processes the request and opens a connection.
 Whenever necessary, the Device should re-establish the connection.

+# Limitations

+Since Android Oreo, Google introduced limitations to background services.
+They are killed whenever the app is closed.
+Running a background service requires a permanent notification.
+Source: https://stackoverflow.com/a/34573169

+In addition, most manufacturers introduce significant limitations: https://dontkillmyapp.com/